Fausto95/react-native-jwplayer/README.md

 ### Contributions

-Any contributions is welcome, send PR.
+Any contribution is welcome, send PR 😎.